ggeerraarrdd/eevveerryyddaayy/README.md

 <!-- markdownlint-enable MD028 -->
 > [!NOTE]
-> This is the documentation for the Github template repository [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), which is the templetized version of [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday).
+> This is the documentation for the Github template repository [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), which is the templatized version of [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday).

 `eevveerryyddaayy-template`, or simply `eevveerryyddaayy`, is a Github template repository that helps you document your self-learning journey.
 It automates the process of file creation, organizing and storing, as well as indexing your record of personal achievements and development over time.
 This streamlining allows you to spend more time on what matters most—the actual learning.